A Look Inside the Roller Coaster of an Infertility Battle | Baby Chick

 Share

 Infertility.
 A topic that seems to be casually mentioned everywhere.
 On talk shows.
 TV shows.
 In magazines.
-For those who are not experiencing it, it can easily be talked about in an impersonal and factual tone.
-But for those who are living through an infertility battle, there is nothing impersonal about it.
+For those not experiencing it, it can easily be talked about in an impersonal and factual tone.
+But for those living through an infertility battle, there is nothing impersonal about it.

 Instead, it is an experience that is close to the heart.
 And one that is full of emotion.
 It’s a rollercoaster ride full of high hopes and deep pain.
-And often times, this experience is hidden from others.
-And it can be extremely isolating.
+And often, this experience is hidden from others.
+And it can be incredibly isolating.

 I used to think that infertility was uncommon.
-I thought that families that had no children were just people who had made a conscious choice to live kid-free.
+I thought families with no children were just people who consciously chose to live kid-free.
 But now I realize it is not uncommon at all.
-In fact, I can think of more than 20 people I know personally who have battled infertility.
-That’s because about 10% of women struggle to get pregnant or sustain a pregnancy.
+I can think of over 20 people I know who have battled infertility.
+That’s because about 10% of women struggle to get pregnant or sustain a pregnancy.1

-So today, instead of writing about the facts of this subject, I wanted you to hear about the heart of it from those that are deep within it.
-Here is a personal and honest look into the everyday rollercoaster of battling infertility, from a few special ladies experiencing it.
+Instead of writing about the facts of this subject, I want you to hear about the heart of it from those deep within it.
+Here is a personal and honest look into the everyday rollercoaster of battling infertility from a few special ladies experiencing it.

 You feel every emotion.

 “That is what infertility is.
-A long weird journey of being happy, mad, lost, angry, depressed, okay, excited, and numb.
-Honestly it makes me as a woman feel inadequate and insanely jealous of everyone.
-When people would tell me they were pregnant, of course I was happy for them, but even more so sad for myself.
-I would cry every single time someone told me they were expecting.”
+A long, weird journey of being happy, mad, lost, angry, depressed, okay, excited, and numb.
+Honestly, it makes me, as a woman, feel inadequate and extremely jealous of everyone.
+When people would tell me they were pregnant, I was happy for them, but even more so sad for myself.
+I would cry every single time someone told me they were expecting.

 You feel isolated.

-“After multiple failed IUI cycles as well as IVF, I’d say the hardest thing for me was not having a big support group because it isn’t talked about enough.
-Most of my friends were wanting to be supportive but just didn’t know how.
+“After multiple failed IUI cycles and IVF, I’d say the hardest thing for me was not having a big support group because it isn’t talked about enough.
+Most of my friends wanted to be supportive but didn’t know how.
 They ended up saying things that were meant well but ended up being hurtful.
 Once I started talking to more people and sharing our experiences, I realized just how common it is.”

 You look for simple solutions.

 “I have sat through several sessions of acupuncture, changed my diet a million times, taken vitamins, and have detoxed with chemicals.
-Neither my husband or I are drinkers — we don’t drink alcohol ever or smoke.
-Also I’ve tried every herbal, holistic and ‘ it worked for my friend’ idea that’s been thrown at me.
-Plus prayer, and more prayer… It’s hard to convince me that anything is easy, or quick easy solutions are the answers to any problem.
+Neither my husband nor I are drinkers — we don’t drink alcohol ever or smoke.
+Also, I’ve tried every herbal, holistic, and friend’s idea thrown at me.
+Plus prayer, and more prayer… It’s hard to convince me that anything is easy or that quick solutions are the answers to any problem.
 But then the scared, sad, desperate part of my brain says, ‘But hey, it might be crazy enough to work.’
 So I do every weird insane ‘try this to get pregnant’ thing I read about.”

 You try and make sense of it.

-“I pray about it a lot, and have come to the conclusion that for now, maybe I am praying wrong.
-If I don’t get a baby of my own, or inner peace as to when I might, then maybe I should just be praying for the desire to have a baby of my own go away.”
+“I pray about it a lot and have concluded that maybe I am praying wrong.
+If I don’t get a baby of my own or inner peace as to when I might, then maybe I should just be praying for the desire to have a baby of my own to go away.”

 You look for something to blame.